The Seafarers' Charity: History

 The First World War took a terrible toll on merchantmen and warships: in one fortnight in 1917 many thousands of sailors and over 400,000 tons of shipping were lost.
 Many of those men had a family to support, and towards the end of the war many small charitable organisations were set up to support the injured and bereaved.

 In the City of London, far-sighted ship-owners and officers realised that what was most needed was an umbrella organisation that could take a realistic overview of the need and direct resources to where they were needed.
 They set up a Fund for that purpose and His Majesty King George V took a deep and immediate interest, giving both his name and an establishing donation of £5,000 to the new organisation.

 During subsequent conflicts, and in the intervening years of peace, King George's Fund for Sailors continued to provide both immediate and long-term support to the casualties of war, and to others who have paid a high price for a life at sea.

 The Charity has always supported veterans, the injured and the bereaved, but as an umbrella organisation, its focus is on the needs of the whole maritime community.
 In the modern world that means the charity also deals with such issues as homelessness, unemployment, the strain on separated families, the poverty and hardship that afflict shoreline communities (e.g. when fish stocks dwindle or merchant vessels grow too large for local docks).

 In 2005 King George's Fund for Sailors adopted the working name Seafarers UK.
 This was changed in 2021 to The Seafarers' Charity, to make it clearer how the Charity supports seafarers in need and their families.

-Grant funding

-The Seafarers' Charity is a leading provider of grants to organisations that support those who work – or have worked – at sea, and their families.
-The Seafarers' Charity operates a continuous grant making process and assesses applications on a rolling basis.

-Influence in the maritime sector

-The launch of The Seafarers' Charity's four-year strategy in 2020 increased its traditional role of grant-funding to include its influence work.
-More than issuing grants, The Seafarers' Charity recognises that in order to reduce welfare need, disadvantage, and hardship, circumstances that lead to seafarers needing help must be identified.
-The Charity's grant funding is therefore combined with collaboration, research and advocacy to increase the Charity's positive impact for the working, and retired, seafarers.